|ACS Instrument Handbook for Cycle 26|

 In this section, we describe the sequence of steps you should follow when designing your ACS observing proposal.
 The sequence is an iterative one, as trade-offs are made between signal-to-noise ratio and the limitations of the instrument itself.
 The basic sequence of steps in defining an ACS observation are:

-• Estimate exposure time to achieve the required signal-to-noise ratio, using the Exposure Time Calculator (ETC) (link to http://etc.stsci.edu)Figure 7.1: Defining an ACS observation.First, you must identify the science goals you wish to achieve with ACS.
+• It is essential that observers proposing to use the SBC read and abide by the procedures and rules described in Sections 4.6 and 7.2 to ensure the safety of the MAMA detectors.Figure 7.1: Defining an ACS observation.First, you must identify the science goals you wish to achieve with ACS.
 Basic decisions you must make are:Trade-offs involving only ACS modes are described in Table 7.1.
 A discussion of trade-offs between different instruments can be found in Section 2.2.Table 7.1: Science decision guide.

 WFC: 202 x 202 arcsec2SBC: 35 x 31 arcsec2 Grism (G800L): WFCPrism (PR110L, PR130L): SBC For imaging observations, the basic configuration consists of detector, operating mode (MODE=ACCUM), and filter.
 Chapter 5 presents detailed information about each ACS imaging mode.

 STScI provides full calibration and user support for most of ACS's operational modes.
 However, there are some “available but unsupported” modes accessible to observers in consultation with an ACS Instrument Scientist.
 These unsupported modes include particular apertures, limited interest optional parameters, some GAIN options, and filterless (CLEAR) operation.
 If your science cannot be obtained using fully supported modes, or would be much better with use of these special cases, then you may consider using an unsupported mode.Unsupported modes should only be used if the technical requirements and scientific justifications are particularly compelling.
 The following caveats apply: